Southwest Chief: Operations

+The Southwest Chief runs up to 90 mph along a significant portion of its route, made possible by automatic train stop systems originally installed by the Santa Fe Railway.
+Of Amtrak's long-distance routes, only the Texas Eagle runs faster (with a maximum speed of 100 mph through much of Illinois).

-During the spring and summer, Volunteer Rangers with the Trails and Rails program from the National Park Service travel on board and provide a narrative between La Junta, Colorado, and Albuquerque, New Mexico.
-Starting in May 2013, Volunteer Rangers with Trails and Rails will also be on board, providing a narrative between Chicago and La Plata, Missouri.
+During the spring and summer, volunteer rangers with the Trails and Rails program from the National Park Service travel on board and provide a narrative between La Junta, Colorado, and Albuquerque, New Mexico.
+Beginning in May 2013, Trails and Rails volunteers also boarded to provide narration between Chicago and La Plata, Missouri.

-From June through August, the Southwest Chief is used by Boy Scouts traveling to and from Philmont Scout Ranch via the Raton station.
+From June through August, the Southwest Chief is used by Scouts traveling to and from Philmont Scout Ranch via the Raton station.
 During those months, Raton station is staffed by Amtrak employees and handles checked baggage.

-This route was one of five studied for possible performance improvements by Amtrak in FY 2012.

 Equipment

-A fourth Superliner coach may be added during peak travel periods.
-Usually a fourth coach is added and then removed in Kansas City, MO due to extra demand.
-Sometimes, private cars or deadhead cars can be seen riding along, also.
+The Southwest Chief runs Superliner train sets.
+Trains typically consist of two P40 or P42 locomotives, a baggage car, three or four sleeper cars, a dining car, sightseer lounge and three coach cars.
+If demand warrants, a fourth coach is added between Chicago and Kansas City.
+Private cars or deadhead cars also sometimes ride along.

+As is already happening on all its long-distance routes, Amtrak will replace the P42DCs with modern Siemens ALC-42 locomotives by 2027, and the Superliner cars with new long-distance cars by 2032.

 Route

-In 1979, the Southwest Chief's route between Kansas City and Emporia was shifted in order to maintain service to Topeka and Lawrence, which would otherwise have lost service when the Texas Chief was discontinued.